 Other methods to relieve pain include:

-drugs (NSAIDs), such as ibuprofen or naproxen sodium, to decrease swelling,
+drugs (NSAIDs), such as ibuprofen or naproxen, to decrease swelling,

 stiffness, and pain.

 - Ice and rest.
 You can also try heat to see if it helps.

 exercises.
 Exercises may include stretching to increase flexibility and